aragon/developer-portal/docs/core/03-reference-guide/core/plugin/dao-authorizable/DaoAuthorizable.md

 #### internal modifier `auth`

-A modifier to be used to check permissions on a target contract via the associated DAO.
+A modifier to make functions on inheriting contracts authorized.
+Permissions to call the function are checked through the associated DAO's permission manager.

 ```solidity
 modifier auth(bytes32 _permissionId)